idris-live/idris-live.github.io/_pages/understanding_dependent_types.md

   in Vect.zip aVec (rewrite plusCommutative n 1 in bVec)
 ~~~

-You may remember from high-school algebra that addition is commutative: x + y = y + x.
-To get `zip_replicas_successor2` to type-check, we had to explicitly point out
-the commutativity of addition to the Idris compiler.
-This enabled the compiler to
-recognize that `bVec`'s type `Vect (S n) b` is the same as the expected type, `Vect (plus n 1) b`.

 Yikes!
-Did the Idris compiler just force us to outline a high-school algebra proof before it would
+Did the Idris compiler just force us to fill in the blanks on a high-school algebra proof
-compile our code?
-Why yes, that's exactly what happened.
+before it would compile our code?
+Yes, that's exactly what happened.

 Is this a good thing?
 Time will tell, as the community explores the benefits and costs
 of dependent types.
 But it is a plausible tradeoff.
 Dependent types allow us to
 express invariants and function contracts in type signatures.
-These are enforced by the
-Idris compiler.
+We have to write our code
+in such a way that the Idris compiler can verify these invariants and function contracts.
 When we read the code, we can count on them.
-This extends two arguments
+This goes a big step further with two arguments
 commonly made for static typing:

 * Since any given line of code is read and reasoned about far more often then it is modified,
-  it is worth some extra time to add machine-verified information.
+  it is worth some extra time to express useful machine-verified invariants.

 * We don't have to unit test what the compiler will verify.

 Probably some of us will end up loving this and others will end up hating it.
-But if you enjoy the benefits of traditional static typing, you may want to give
+But if you enjoy the solid footing that you get from traditional static types,
-dependent types a chance.
+you may want to give dependent types a chance.